A simplified spatial+ approach to mitigate spatial confounding in multivariate spatial areal models: Simplified spatial+ approach

 The spatial+ approach assumes that the covariate $\X$ is modelled as

 where $(\boldsymbol{s}_1,\boldsymbol{s}_2)$ are the coordinates (longitude and latitude) of the centroid of the small areas, ${\boldsymbol f}({\boldsymbol s}_1,{\boldsymbol s}_2)=(f(s_{11}, s_{12}), f(s_{21}, s_{22}), \dots, f(s_{n1}, s_{n2}))^{'}$ is a smooth function to be estimated using thin plate splines, and $\eepsi \sim N(\mathbf{0}, \sigma_{\X}^2 \boldsymbol{I}_n)$, where $\sigma_{\X}$ is the standard deviation of the independent and identically distributed errors.
-The residuals of this model are defined as $\hat{\eepsi}=\X-\boldsymbol{\hat{f}}(\boldsymbol{s}_1,\boldsymbol{s}_2)$ and the spatial model \eqref{eq:univariate_1} is fitted replacing the covariate of interest $\X$ by the residuals $\hat{\eepsi}$.
+The residuals of this model are defined as $\hat{\eepsi}=\X-\hat{\boldsymbol{f}}(\boldsymbol{s}_1,\boldsymbol{s}_2)$ and the spatial model \eqref{eq:univariate_1} is fitted replacing the covariate of interest $\X$ by the residuals $\hat{\eepsi}$.

-\cite{Urdangarin2022} suggest an alternative to model (\ref{eq:spatial+_original}) to remove the spatial dependence in the covariate.
+\citet{Urdangarin2022} suggest an alternative to model \eqref{eq:spatial+_original} to remove the spatial dependence in the covariate.
 It consists in fitting a linear model where the response is now the covariate $\X$, and some of the eigenvectors of the spatial precision matrix $\boldsymbol{Q}$ act as regressors.
 Each eigenvector captures spatial dependence at different scales, the eigenvectors corresponding to the lowest non-null eigenvalues being the smoothest ones.
 Thus, the number of eigenvectors included as covariates in the model defines the quantity of spatial dependence removed from $\X$.
 The simulation study performed by these authors indicates that with the new approach the fixed effects are recovered better than using thin plate splines.
-However this approach is also conducted in two steps.
+However this approach also requires fitting a linear model to the covariate.